- Jun 28, 2025

 ❤️ Why We Love It (and Always Will)

-Let’s be honest: We love a little drama.
+Let’s be honest: We love drama.
 We love secrets.
-We love the thrill of pretending to be someone else for a night.
+We love throwing shade.

 A little crime